Hi, my name is Mito (no, not Mowgli or Loui) – Flying Monkey

 I study and teach movement, Acroyoga and bodywork, traveling the world, exploring, playing, training and connecting.

 It is my passion to explore movements from subtle details and fine tuning to complex skills and flows.
-I love geeking out on progressions, technique, biomechanics, nutrition and philosophy.
+I love geeking out on movement, acro, embodiment, biomechanics and nutrition, as well as spirituality and philosophy.
 But in the end, life is not about what happens in the mind.
 I have to experience it, feel it.

 Moving my body is a way to connect with presence, awareness, and intuition.
 A way to attune with life.